KubangPawis/project-sbafn/README.md

 ## 🪪 License

 * **Code**: Apache-2.0 (see `LICENSE`).
-* **Content/Imagery**: Mapillary imagery is not included in this repo and is governed by Mapillary’s Terms of Use and attribution rules.
+* **Street View Imagery**: Mapillary imagery is not included in this repo and is governed by Mapillary’s Terms of Use and attribution rules.
 We only store metadata and our own annotations.
+- **Elevation data (DEM):** Contains modified Copernicus DEM (GLO-30). © European Union, 1995–2025, produced using Copernicus data and information funded by the European Union — accessed via the AWS Open Data Registry.
+See Copernicus terms of use and license.

+> This repository does **not** grant rights to any third-party datasets.
+Use of Mapillary/Copernicus materials must follow their respective licenses and terms.

 ## Team